samcorcos/network-x/README.md

 # Sam

 if you can create some bootstrap data, and a basic meteor method to search based on tags, I can get those results on the client and plug it into d3 for you.
 I'm uncertain how to results would be visualized though.
 If you search "location: venesuela", you'll end up with a ton of nodes.
 But I'm not sure if theres a way to query for all edges between all those nodes.

 # To Do

-- bootstrap some fake data into neo4j
+- [x] bootstrap some fake data into neo4j
+  - [ ] figure out the best way to add crimes to database (as a node, or as a property on an edge?)
-- search
+- [ ] search
-  - tags
+  - [ ] tags
-  - names
+  - [ ] names
-  - types
+  - [ ] types
-  - custom/advanced queries
+  - [ ] custom/advanced queries
-    - shortest path between two nodes
+    - [ ] shortest path between two nodes
-    - largest clique
+    - [ ] largest clique
-- results
+- [ ] results
-  - if more than N results, show in a list
+  - [ ] if more than N results, show in a list
-  - else show in a graph
+  - [ ] else show in a graph
-  - how exactly is this data presented?
+  - [ ] how exactly is this data presented?
-- d3 graph
+- [ ] d3 graph
-  - hover to show details
+  - [ ] hover to show details
-  - click on a button to fetch more from that node and add to the graph
+  - [ ] click on a button to fetch more from that node and add to the graph

 So how is this all going to work / look?